unkn0wndo3s/Lyra/docs/RESPONSE_MODULE.md

 module.
 This ensures responses remain empathetic during negative interactions and upbeat when the conversation is positive.
 The dialogue manager stores the latest tone hints inside the short-term context so future turns can adjust even if a different responder is used.
+The `StyleGuide.apply()` helper adds emotion-aware prefixes/suffixes (e.g., empathy statements for negative tone or celebratory language for positive tone) before the candidate is returned.

 ### Extending